onepub-dev/nginx-le/cli/README.md

 tool/release_all.dart
 ```

-Select the appropriate version no. when prompted and the release_all script will do the reset.
+Select the appropriate version no. when prompted and the release_all script will do the rest.

 ## release details